kide-vm/kide/lib/ast/README.md

 Instead the sending goes back up and then down again.

 The Message object is the second parameter to the compile method, the run-time part as it were.
 Why?
-Since it only exists at runtime: to make compile time analysis possible.
+Since it only exists at runtime: to make compile time analysis possible (it is after all the Virtual version, not Parfait. ie compile-time, not run-time).
 Especially for those times when we can resolve the method at compile time.
-(Which is for all vm code)

 *